 How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

-• Generating barcodes & QR codes in Laravel
+• Generate barcodes and QR codes

-• Displaying them in Blade templates
+• Display codes in Blade templates

-• Adding extra metadata to QR codes
+• Add metadata to QR codes

-• Printing professional stickers
+• Print professional stickers

-1. Install Required Packages
+1. Install Required Laravel Packages

-We’ll use two Laravel-friendly libraries:
+We’ll use two popular packages:

 Install via Composer: